In C, error handling usually means:

 -

-errnofor library/system call errors -
+Using errno for library/system call errors

-Using special return values (e.g.,
+Using special return values (e.g., NULL, -1)

-Sometimes using
+Sometimes using setjmp/longjmp for non-local jumps

 Cleaning up resources manually